Today at THE DAILY MEDITATION office I received news of amazing new research into the benefits of yoga for seniors.

 You know the song, “It’s not what you do it’s the way that you do it.
 That’s what gets results…?”.
 Well, that really is what gets results.

-If you want to do anti-aging yoga at over 60, do remember that your body is not as fit as it used to be.
+If you want to do yoga as a senior, do remember that your body is not as fit as it used to be.
 Go slowly and gently.

 The best way to do yoga as a senior is take it slow and gently.